pkpatricia/barrel-dev-best-practices/git.md

 Github Issues are a great way to keep track of bugs and feature requests.
 Issues can also be linked to Commits and Pull Requests, which leaves a nice paper trail for anybody trying to track progress on the project.

 To link an issue, simply use the special [issue syntax](https://help.github.com/articles/closing-issues-via-commit-messages) within a commit message.
-When your commit is merged into the Master branch, a reference to your commit will be added and the issue will automatically be closed.
+When your commit is merged into the Master branch, the issue will close automatically.

-For Example, given the issue: `#21 - Usernames should link to the user's profile`, you could add the folliwing commit:
+For Example, given the issue `#21 - Usernames should link to the user's profile`, you could add the folliwing commit:

 ```
 git add .